For busy home cooks who are tired of wasting food

 Hi.
 I'm Chef Molly.

 I built Mollvelous Meals because I got sick of watching good food die in my own fridge.
 I'm a working parent.
 I cook dinner most nights.
-I'm also the person who, for an embarrassing number of years, let the cilantro rot and the ground beef expire and the half-red bell pepper go soft in the drawer — every single week.
+I'm also the person who, for an embarrassing number of years, let the cilantro rot and the ground beef expire — every single week.

-So I built the tool I wanted.
-Every recipe in the library is one I actually cook in my own kitchen.
+Every recipe in the library is one I actually cook.
 Every shopping list has been tested against real grocery store shelves.
 The shelf-life engine was built around the boring truth of what's actually in the produce section on a Tuesday afternoon.

 I think you'll like it.